CLOSE

 • Use of an ASI Certification number

-• A text claim relating to ASI, which may be inside and/or alongside the logo, or standalone
+• A written claim relating to ASI, which may be inside and/or alongside the logo, or standalone

 As claims are frequently relied upon by business partners and ultimately consumers, it is essential that they are not inaccurate or misleading.
 Claims that appear absolute or imply performance levels beyond what is actually required or assured in a standard may be considered ‘greenwashing’.